sudipto80/CustomerPreferenceCentre/README.md

 | **`CustomPrefCentre`** | F# Console Application to test the given sample case or any other (see sample run below)
 | **`CustomPrefCentreLibTests`** | Expecto tests

+## Sample Run
+To run the program, select `CustomPrefCentre` as the start up project